satyakees/FaultNet/README.md

 * Download training and test dataset from data dir.
 All data is in numpy format with shape X,Y,Z. The TestSet images have been used to benchmark the models.

+* Note the TestSet is incomplete in my link, so get it from [Wu](https://github.com/xinwucwp/faultSeg/tree/master/data/validation/seis).
+Run the predict_dat.py sript for this